SitePen/dstore/docs/Collection.md

 ## Querying

 Several methods are available for querying collections.
 These methods allow you to define a query through several steps.
-Normally, stores are queried first by calling `filter()` to specify define which objects to be included, if the filtering is needed.
+Normally, stores are queried first by calling `filter()` to specify which objects to be included, if the filtering is needed.
 Next, if an order needs to be specified, the `sort()` method is called to ensure the results will be sorted.
 Finally, the `map()` method can be called if you want to objects to a different representations.
 A typical query from a store would look like:

     store.filter({priority: 'high'}).sort('dueDate').forEach(function (object) {
             // called for each item in the final result set });

 In addition, the `track()` method may be used to track store changes, ensuring notifications include index information about object changes, and keeping result sets up-to-date after a query.
 The `fetch()` method is alternative way to retrieve results, providing an array for accessing query results.
 The section below describes each of these methods.

+## Filtering

+Filtering is used to specify a subset of objects to be returned in a filtered collection.
+The `filter()` method can be called with a plain object that specifies name-value pairs that the returned object must match.
+Or a filter builder can be used to construct more sophisticated filter conditions.
+To use the filter builder, first construct a new filter object from the `Filter` constructor on the collection you would be querying:

+	var filter = new store.Filter();

+We now have a `filter` object, that represent a filter, without any operators applied yet.
+We can create new filter objects by calling the operator methods on the filter object.
+For example, to specify that we want to retrieve objects with a `priority` property with a value of `"high"`, and `stars` property with a value greater than `5`, we could write:

+	var highPriorityFiveStarFilter = filter.eq('priority', 'high').gt('stars', 5);

+This filter object can then be passed as the argument to the `filter()` method on a collection/store:

+	var highPriorityFiveStarCollection = store.filter(highPriorityFiveStarFilter);

+The following methods are available on the filter objects.
+First are the property filtering methods, which each take a property name as the first argument, and a property value to compare for the second argument:
+* eq: Property values must equal the filter value.
+* ne: Property values must not equal the filter value.
+* lt: Property values must be less than the filter value.
+* lte: Property values must be less than or equal to the filter value.
+* gt: Property values must be greater than the filter value.
+* gte: Property values must be greater than or equal to the filter value.
+* in: An array should be passed in as the second argument, and Pproperty values must be equal to one of the values in the array.
+* match: Property values must match the provided regular expression.
+The following are combinatorial methods:
+* and: This takes two arguments that are other filter objects, that both must be true.
+* or: This takes two arguments that are other filter objects, where one of the two must be true.

+Different stores may implement filtering in different ways.
+The `dstore/Memory` will perform filtering in memory.
+The `dstore/Request`/`dstore/Rest` stores will translate the filters into URL query strings to send to the server.
+Simple queries will be in standard URL-encoded query format and complex queries will conform to RQL syntax (which is a superset of standard query format).

+New filter methods can be created by subclassing `dstore/Filter` and adding new methods.
+New methods can be created by calling `Filter.filterCreator` and by providing the name of the new method.
+If you will be using new methods with memory stores, you can also add filter handlers to `dstore/objectQueryEngine` by adding new methods to the `comparators` object on this module.

+For the `dstore/Request`/`dstore/Rest` stores, you can define alternate serializations of filters to URL queries for existing or new methods by overriding the `_renderFilterParams`.
+This method is called with a filter object (and by default is recursively called by combinatorial operators), and should return a string serialization of the filter, that will be inserted into the query string of the URL sent to the server.

 ## Collection API